 Expanding Our Impact: A New Chapter in 2026

 In Kenya, cultural stigma often leads to children with disabilities being hidden away—sometimes literally under the bed.
 Many caregivers lack the skills and support needed to help their children thrive.
-However, change is coming.
+However, with our support, change is coming.

-A groundbreaking program from Colombia has recently launched in Kenya, offering a transformative approach to caregiver empowerment.
+A groundbreaking and proven program has recently launched in Kenya, offering a transformative approach to caregiver empowerment.
 Its four pillars are:

 Break the cycle of stigma and isolation…

-Sasa Harambee has already trained a caregiver of a child with cerebral palsy and a Community Health Promoter.
-They returned inspired and ready to share their knowledge.
+Sasa Harambee has already trained the caregiver of one child with cerebral palsy and a Community Health Promoter, who will reach out to even more families with this critical education.
 In February 2026, we will launch 20 caregiver groups to begin this vital journey of learning and support.

 Join Us: Make Inclusion a Reality